arqueon/niri_hypr_qtile/README.md

 3. Be careful, make a backup of everything, and from inside `dotfiles` run:

        stow --adopt .

+  *This will create symlinks to all the configuration directories in `$HOME` directory.*

 3. Restart your window manager or log out and back in.